XML-Travelgate/xtg-content-articles-pub/docs/hotel/FAQ.md

 **How many providers can we do a one request?**

-Only one provider per request.
-The only exception is with the petition MultiAvail, where you can use one or more providers.
+Only one supplier per request.
+The only exception is using the Avail call, where you can use one or more suppliers.

 **How can I identify which providers is which in the MultiAvail call?**